Sony home entertainment chief to leave studio in March

-David Bishop, the president of home entertainment at Sony Corp's Sony Pictures (6758.T), will leave the company in March, the latest departure as the studio revamps its operations after criticism from hedge fund investor Daniel Loeb.
+David Bishop, the president of home entertainment at Sony Corp's Sony Pictures, will leave the company in March, the latest departure as the studio revamps its operations after criticism from hedge fund investor Daniel Loeb.

 "We appreciate his many contributions to the company and wish him well with his future endeavors," Sony Entertainment CEO Michael Lynton said in a statement on Wednesday.